DmSturgill/Gaming-Website/README.md

 # Gaming-Website
-Website that uses JavaScript for several small games
+Website that uses Embedded JavaScript for several small games, made in School Project.
+Improvents made to UI were personal changes.

 Branch - gamingSiteV2 is most up to date at this time - 12/30/2021